 Benefits of Cycle Time Analysis

-By identifying and eliminating process bottlenecks, organizations can reduce cycle time, achieving a smoother workflows and improved efficiency.
+By identifying and eliminating process bottlenecks, organizations can reduce cycle time, achieve smoother workflows, and improve efficiency.

 2. Cost Reduction